pmlmodelling/nctoolkit/docs/source/index.rst

 nctoolkit: Efficient and intuitive tools for analyzing netCDF data in Python
 =======================================================

-nctoolkit is a comprehensive Python (3.6 and above) package for analyzing netCDF data on Linux.
+nctoolkit is a comprehensive Python (3.6 and above) package for analyzing netCDF data on Linux and MacOS.

 Core abilities include: